 - The Arctic fox has generally a round body shape which helps it to reduce heat loss from the body.

-- It usually forms monogamous pairs during the reproductive season and both mates raise their youngs together.
+- It usually forms monogamous pairs during the reproductive season and both mates raise their young together.

 6. Arctic Fox Species

-- Four subspecies are describes for the arctic fox (Vulpes lagopus), which are:
+- Four subspecies are described for the arctic fox (Vulpes lagopus), which are: